The Safest Way To Bet On The Bitcoin Boom | OilPrice.com

 The opportunities here are much bigger than simply holding crypto currencies.
 The Global Blockchain business model is about creating protocols.

-It’s all about smart asset allocation that has the potential to change this space entirely for investors: here is Blockchain Global’s projected Asset Allocation:
+It’s all about smart asset allocation that has the potential to change this space entirely for investors.

 #3 Top Crypto Pioneers Lead This Innovation

-No other market requires the level of experience that Blockchain does just to attempt to invest in something that really qualifies.
+No other market requires the level of experience that Blockchain-based cryptocurrency does just to attempt to invest in something that really qualifies.

-The dream team behind Global Blockchain (TSX: BLOC.V; OTC: BLKCF) qualifies investments for you and buys them as an investment for its portfolio, so it’s is all about reducing uncertainty.
+The dream team behind Global Blockchain (TSX: BLOC.V; OTC: BLKCF) qualifies investments for you, plans to buy those investments for its portfolio, and its crypto and blockchain basket is all about reducing uncertainty.

 Remember the Ethereum ICO?
 It’s risen over 94,000 percent.
 Global Blockchain’s Chairman and CEO, Steve Nerayoff not only was a senior advisor to Ethereum in the time leading to its ICO, but was the architect of the Ethereum crowsdale, the way the project was funded.
 He also was a senior advisor to the Lisk Cryptocurrency project, which is now a $526-million market cap company.
 Nerayoff is an early leader of the blockchain industry, and one of its most important pioneers.